From FPT Decision to FPT Enumeration: Partition Algorithms

 We now construct a solution search partition algorithm for {\sc Integer Linear Programming with k Variables} parameterized by the number of variables: let $k$ and $m$ be positive integers, let $A$ be an $m\times k$ matrix with integer coefficients and $b\in \mathbb{Z}^m$, and let $k$ be the parameter.
 The task is to enumerate all vectors $x\in \mathbb{Z}^k$ satisfying the system of inequalities $Ax\le b$.
 Note that the number of solutions is potentially infinite.
 To ensure that we can output each solution in $\fptt$ (and implicitly eliminate the problem of an infinite solution space), we assume that the absolute values of the components of a solution vector are bounded by some function $2^{h(k)p(L)}$, where $L$ is the instance-size, $h$ is a computable function, and $p$ is a polynomial.
 Otherwise, it could happen that simply outputting a single solution cannot be done in $\fptt$ due to its size.
 This can be easily enforced by adding appropriate entries to $A$ and $b$.
 Crucially, one can find in $\fpt$-time (w.r.t.\ $k$) one solution vector where all components have an $\fpt$-bounded binary representation (see \cite[Theorem 6.5]{DBLP:books/sp/CyganFKLMPPS15}).
 We denote this algorithm by $\mathcal{A}$.

 \begin{prop} $\ilplong$ is in \\$\DelayFPT$. \end{prop}

 \begin{proof} We utilize the $\fptt$ algorithm $\mathcal{A}$, which either finds a solution vector where all components have $\fpt$-bounded size (in binary representation) or detects that no such solution exists.
 If a solution has been found, say $(s_1, \dots, s_k)$, then we create new instances by adding (in)equalities of the form $(x_1 = s_1)\land \cdots \land (x_i = s_i)\land (x_{i+1} > s_{i+1})$ or $ (x_1 = s_1)\land \cdots \land (x_i = s_i)\land (x_{i+1} < s_{i+1})$ for some $0\leq i < k$.
 This produces $2k$ sub-instances for any given instance.
 Moreover, these sub-instances clearly partition the solution space of a given problem instance while excluding the current solution $(s_1, \dots, s_k)$.
 For each variable, we only need to keep up to two (in)equalities of this form (i.e., the most restrictive ones).
+Actually, we can ensure that the size of the considered instance never increases by initially adding the two inequalities $-2^{h(k)p(L)} < x_i < 2^{h(k)p(L)}$ for each $i$.
 Hence, the number of (in)equalities in any given instance explored through our algorithm is at most $2k$ more than in the original instance.
 In other words, the size of all sub-instances thus produced is polynomially bounded in the size of the input problem instance.
 Hence, by applying the ``alternative output'' technique (see \cite{Uno2003,DBLP:phd/it/Marino12}) recalled above, we thus achieve $\fpt$ delay, even without a bound on the depth of the search tree. \end{proof}

 {\bf Generalization and formalization.} We now remove the depth bound $\gamma$ entirely, and thus the focus is on finding a method by which, for any given solution $S$, we can find (and calculate in $\fptt$) child instances for which the solution spaces are disjoint and exclude precisely $S$.
 We need a method $f$ to generate these child instances, but also a method $g$ to find a solution to any given instance.
 Also, if no solution exists, we want $f$ to return the empty set.
 The following definition captures these requirements.